mesocentre-mcia/brocoli/README.rst

 For now, Brocoli runs on Linux platforms.
 There may be Microsoft Windows support in a not-so-far future.

-Brocoli needs a Ptyhon installation with Tkinter.
+Brocoli needs a Python installation with Tkinter.
 Python 2.7+ and 3.5+ are expected to work.

 Dependencies